Check out the 2024 programme!

 Craig will share the structure, ethos and operation of the ‘Nest’, an alternative provision for children struggling in primary mainstream settings.
 How this provision fits in with the SEND AP plan and vision for local authority provision.
 We will cover the structure, ethos and operation of the provision as well as the outreach service providing strategies that are offered to schools to support children at risk of exclusion

-SESSION C: Developing a culture of inclusion in a secondary school, Ben Solly, Principal, Uppingham Community College, Rutland
+SESSION C: Developing a culture of inclusion in a secondary school, Colin Crehan, Headmaster, Holy Trinity Catholic School, Birmingham

-This session will focus on how Uppingham Community College has developed a culture of inclusion.
-The challenges and rewards of being a genuinely inclusive school will be explored by the Principal, Ben Solly.
+This session will focus on how Holy Trinity Catholic School has developed a culture of inclusion.
+The challenges and rewards of being a genuinely inclusive school will be explored by the Headmaster, Colin Crehan.

 SESSION D: Supported Internships - what makes work, work for young people with SEND?
 Helen Hodgson, Associate, NDTI and Paul Harper, Associate, NDTI